-- Transcribe special procedures (fluids, extra antibiotics, wound care, etc) and caregiver instructions from the Veterinary Examination Form and the Medical Record to the treatment summary at the bottom of the Rabies Certificate so the caregiver has a complete understanding of their cat’s condition and care.
+- Carefully transcribe special procedures (fluids, extra antibiotics, wound care, additional medical procedures or findings. etc.) and caregiver instructions from the Veterinary Examination Form and the Medical Record to the treatment summary at the bottom of the Rabies Certificate so the caregiver has a complete understanding of their cat’s condition and care.

 - Review the Veterinary Examination Form for To Go Home orders requested by the DVM.

-- Staple TGH order slips to the caregiver’s original copy of the Rabies Certificate/Surgery Recovery Instructions being sent home with the cat at the Discharge Station.
+- Staple to-go-home order slips to the caregiver’s original (white) copy of the Rabies Certificate being sent home with the cat at the Discharge Station.

-- File the completed Medical Records and duplicate copy of the Rabies Certificates in numerical order.
+- File the completed Medical Records and duplicate (yellow) copy of the Rabies Certificates in numerical order.

-- Deliver the original Rabies Certificate/Surgery Recovery Instructions with any TGH orders to the Discharge Station.
+- Send the original (white) Rabies Certificate and any attached to-go-home order slips to the Discharge Station.

-Sort all tags that have been removed from cats.
-Remove all masking tape from the back of the red “Medical Alert” tags and affix new masking tape so that the tags are ready for the next clinic.
+Sort all plastic tags that have been removed from cats.
+Remove any masking tape from the back of the all tags and (if possible) affix new masking tape so that the tags are ready for the next clinic.